Barbara Gorham

 Clients call Barbara nurturing, supportive, and committed.

-Barabra's therapy is understanding, healing-focused, and humanistic.
+Barbara's therapy is understanding, healing-focused, and humanistic.

 Trainings:

-Certified practitioner of the Emotional Freedom Technique/Tapping
+Certified Emotional Freedom Technique practitioner

-Fellowship in Infant and Early Childhood Mental Health Mental Health
+Fellowship in Infant and Early Childhood Mental Health

-Integrative Medicine Practitioner Certification (in process)
+Certified Mental Heath Integrative Medicine practitioner (in process)